Marisol Macías: Death

-Marisol Macías was murdered for exposing criminal groups in Mexico through social media.
+Marisol Macías was executed for exposing criminal groups in Mexico through social media.
 While writing on the social media websites, she targeted the criminal groups around her area, namely the Los Zetas drug cartel who are predominantly found in north and northeast Mexico and even in Laredo, Texas.
 She was decapitated, with her head on top of a well-known stone monument, Christopher Columbus Monument, in a busy, well-traveled section of the city.
 Beheading is a standard way that the drug cartels have killed its enemies.
 The rest of her body, a keyboard, cables, and disks, as well as the hand written note, were together on the lawn close to the monument.
 The Zetas left a note next to her body which translated reads, "OK Nuevo Laredo en Vivo and social media sites.
 I am Nena de Laredo and I'm here because of my (online) reports and yours.....For those who don't believe this happened to me because of my actions, for trusting in the Army and Marines...Thank you for your attention, La Nena de Laredo...ZZZZ."
 It is still unknown how the criminal group discovered her identity on the social websites.